mpokrass/PSYCH350/lecture_notes.md

 - terrorism is perceived as a means for fulfilling the goal for personal significance

 Significance quest + collectivist ideology + willingness for martyrdom

+## Nov 25

+Some collective goals are noble/prosocial, while some are violent and antisocial.
+If it frames violence as morally warranted and effective then it can make terrorist action more enticing.

+-
+Examples of significance loss/threat

+- exposure to death and loss of close relations
+- relative deprivation
+- experiencing blocked opportunity due to entrenched discrimination targeting one's social identity
+- barriers to assimilation for immigrant groups

+participants in martyrdom are often men.
+Draws from precarious manhood theory.
+Manhood is a kind of fragile ideology.
+When these thigns happen to men with a culture of precarious manhood these factors are heightened, and the threat is more significant.
+Sense of loss of honour/significance.

+-
+Evidence that significance threat increases extremist motivation

+PArticipants: iraqi and palestinian refugees in jordan

+Measure of personal significance: eg: "i understand my life's meaning", "my life has a significant purpose"

+Mesure of extremist motivation: eg "i would be willing to give away all of my belongings for an important cause".
+Reverse scored: "it is senseless to sacrifice one's life for a cuase"

+Results: as hypothesized, perceived personal significance was a signficant negative predictor of extremist motivation

+-
+Participants: us university students

+Manupulation of significance threat:

+- study 1: belongingness threat:
+  - threat condition: write about time you felt left out and isolated
+  - control: write about dental pain
+- study 2: goal threat:
+  - goal threat: participants listed 3 goals they should have accomplished by this point but had not yet.
+Exmaplin how failure made them feel
+  - control condition: 3 goals they expected to accomplish and did, and explained how they felt

+DV: measure of extremist motivation

+-
+Participants: religious believers

+measured intrinsic religiosity

+Manipulated expsoure to sexually explicit stimuli:

+- sexual temptation condition: participants viewed images of scantily clad women
+- control: no sexual images

+Measured sexual guilt "eg masturbation is wrong"

+Measured extremist motivation

+Results: in sexual temptation condition: correlation between intrinsic religiosity and sexual guilt.
+Also between religioisity and extremism.
+Also sexual guilt mediated the association between religiosity and extremism.

+-
+Evidence that terrorists frame their actions in relation to collectivistic ideologies as means to achieve significance

+Studied the tapes that people leave behind when they commit terrorist/suicidal actions.
+Motivations people expressed were collectivist, nationalist.
+Also some expression of glorification in this collective cause.
+Talking about sacrifice, honour.
+Also mentioned special gifts in the afterlife.

+-
+Strategies for de-radicalization

+Goal shift:

+- reduce priority of significance quest in people's lives.
+Provide alternative avenus for significance.
+Eg. training that will allow them to be more successful in career/personal life.
+Fulfilling the goal of significance quest through alternative means.
+- Activate alternative goal.
+Eg. mundane practical goals like responsibilities, like wives and children (they are often historically unmarried).
+Can't afford to engage in significance quest.

+Means shift:

+- ideology shift.
+Eg. remind people that their religious tradition frames violent action as immoral.
+Exposing them to more moderate voices
+- violence non-utility.
+Convince that there are other, more effective means, of promoting group welfare.

+-
+Hasn't been much research on de-radicalization.

+One study:

+Prison camp composed of members of Tamil Tigers.

+Psychology based de-radicalization program.

+- separated moderate members from extremist leaders to break ties to collectivist ideology
+- referred to program participants as "beneficiaries" instead of prisoners or detainees
+- individualistic focus on arts/spiritual development
+- vocational training to provide alternative means for significance

+Assessed participants' support for armed violence against the Sinhalese before intervention and 9 months into the intervention against the control (no intervention)

+Result: Reduction in extremism in detainees who experienced intervention, no change for those who hadn't.